Invasion of the Species

 Bureaucrats and activists look at the endangered species problem the wrong way

 Summary: Critics say that environmentalists and their bureaucratic allies often treat environmental threats, not as problems to be solved, but as excuses to interfere with much-needed infrastructure projects and with jobs-creating businesses.
 If we are to protect endangered and threatened species from extinction, and rivers and streams from pollution, and agriculture and industry in general from biological threats, then we need to understand that invasive species pose a clear and present danger to the public health, economy, and environment of the United States.
 And we need to take action accordingly.
-[This is part 1 of 2.]
+[Part 1 of 2.]

 To be successful in a conflict, one must aim for the right targets.
 To be blinded to the facts by pre-conceived notions or by political ideology can be disastrous.
 We see that principle at work in the effort to preserve endangered species.